hashicorp/nomad/website/source/intro/getting-started/install.html.md

 ...

 vagrant@nomad:~$ nomad

 usage: nomad [--version] [--help] <command> [<args>]

 Available commands are:
     agent                 Runs a Nomad agent
-    agent-info            Display status information about the local agent eval-monitor          Monitor an evaluation interactively
+    agent-info            Display status information about the local agent alloc-status          Display allocation status information and metadata client-config         View or modify client configuration details eval-monitor          Monitor an evaluation interactively
+    init                  Create an example job file
     node-drain            Toggle drain mode on a given node node-status           Display status information about nodes
-    run                   Run a new job
-    server-force-leave    Force a server into the 'left' state server-join           Join server nodes together
+    run                   Run a new job or update an existing job server-force-leave    Force a server into the 'left' state server-join           Join server nodes together
     server-members        Display a list of known servers and their status status                Display status information about jobs
     stop                  Stop a running job
-    version               Prints the Nomad version
+    validate              Checks if a given job specification is valid version               Prints the Nomad version
 ```